 Wrongful death lawsuits can be filed by the legal representatives of the deceased.
 Usually, wrongful death cases are brought by a husband or wife, child of the deceased, or other family member, who has been named the “administrator” or “executor” of the estate.
 In Massachusetts, wrongful death lawsuits must be filed within three years of the death, however, time limits can sometimes vary.
 It is important to speak with an experienced Massachusetts wrongful death lawyer in order to determine whether or not you can file a lawsuit.

 Why Contact Us?

 If you had to suffer through the loss of a loved one, due to the fault of another, you may be entitled to compensation for medical bills, lost income and pain and suffering, among other losses.
-Our firm handles death cases from auto accidents and we are also working with experienced Rhode Island and Massachusetts wrongful death lawyers, who handle other types of death cases.
+Our firm handles death cases from auto accidents and we are also working with experienced Massachusetts and Rhode Island wrongful death lawyers, who handle other types of death cases.
 There is no fee unless you obtain a settlement or award.
 Contact us toll free or online for a free (no obligation) case evaluation.